 In the following post I will compare immediately-invoked function expressions (IIFE) to Universal Module Definition (UMD) bundles.

-In this post I will show that putting multiple ES2015 modules in the same file does not impact Tree Shaking.
+In this post I will show that putting entities in the same file does not impact Tree Shaking.

 In this post I will examine how Angular applications grow in size when moving beyond the “Hello World” baseline example.